-If you want to learn more or if you have questions or comments, call us at (641) 753-7913 or visit our office at 205 E State Street.
+If you want to learn more or if you have questions or comments, call us or stop in for a visit.
 Marshalltown Water Works office hours are 8:00 a.m. to 5:00 p.m. weekdays.
 You may also obtain more information by visiting our website at www.marshalltownwater.com.
-Marshalltown Water Works Board of Trustee meetings are open to the public and normally held on the third Tuesday of each month at 205 E State St.
+Marshalltown Water Works Board of Trustees meetings are normally the third Tuesday of each month at 205 East State Street.